Ondrej Rigo: Murders

-Henrieta O. (22) was attacked on 14 July 1991.
+HenrietaO.
+(22) was attacked on 14July 1991.
 Rigo gained access to her Bratislava apartment through the window, which she probably left open because of the heat.
 She was playing her guitar late into the night.
 Rigo smashed her head in, raped her, and robbed her, leaving her for dead.
-Henrieta O. initially survived the attack but died 18 days later.
-Henrieta O.'s grandmother was sleeping in another room of the apartment at the time of Rigo's attack.
-She was nearly deaf, and could not hear Rigo attacking her fatally injured granddaughter.
+HenrietaO. initially survived the attack, but died 18days later.
+HenrietaO.'s grandmother was sleeping in another room of the apartment at the time of Rigo's attack—as she was nearly deaf, she could not hear Rigo attacking her fatally injured granddaughter.

-Rigo's final victim, Matilda U. (67), was murdered on 4 March 1992, in the centre of Bratislava in a porch house on Obchodná Street.
-That night, Rigo was in a cinema, Dukla (today known as YMCA), on Šancová Street with his girlfriend.
+Rigo's final victim, MatildaU.
+(67), was murdered on 4March 1992, in the centre of Bratislava in a porch house on Obchodná Street.
+That night, Rigo was in the cinema "Dukla" (currently a YMCA), on Šancová Street with his girlfriend.
 They were returning home together when he suddenly told her that he had to take care of something and got off the trolleybus.
 He did not come home until the following morning.

 Another unnamed victim from Bratislava, killed with a knife, has been inconclusively attributed to Rigo.
 The victim was a woman found the morning after her murder by her son.
 The murder is considered unsolved as of 2008.

 Rigo gave some of the items he stole from his victims to his daughter.

 Arrest and sentencing

 Arrest

 The place of Rigo's arrest - Hotel Carlton, Hviezdoslavovo Square in Bratislava, Slovakia.

-'He was still in trance, like a snake who just swallowed its prey.
+He was still in trance, like a snake who just swallowed its prey.
 There were traces of blood on his shoes and trousers and inside his locker there were jewels belonging to the victim.